 Our costs are affected by inflation in the U.S. economy and, to a lesser extent, in non-U.S. economies including those of Europe, Canada, Mexico, South America, and Asia-Pacific.
 We do not believe that general inflation has had a material effect on our results of operations over the periods presented primarily due to overall low inflation levels over such periods and our ability to generally pass on rising costs through annual price increases.
 However, increases in U.S. employee benefits costs such as health insurance and workers compensation insurance have exceeded general inflation levels.
 In the future, we may be further affected by inflation that we may not be able to pass on as price increases.
 With changes in worldwide demand for steel and fluctuating scrap steel prices over the past several years, we experienced fluctuations in our costs that we have reflected as price increases to our customers.
 We believe we have been successful in instituting price increases to pass on these material cost increases.
-Further, recent trade tariffs with China are expected to increase our material costs at a rate greater than recent historical inflation.
+The company is exposed to trade tariffs with China.
+The Company monitors the impact of tariffs and actively works to mitigate this impact through material productivity actions and pricing strategies.
+We will continue to monitor our costs and reevaluate our pricing policies.